Open Educational Resources

 • Creative Commons Search is arguably the most powerful tool, as it brings together many different websites for your search.

-• The writers at Medium have compiled a list of freely available (and artistically rich!) photos that you can use in your course content.
+• The article "Stock photos that don't suck" on Medium has a list of freely available (and artistically rich!) photos that you can use in your course content.

-• The Flickr search bar gives you a way to search for Creative Commons licensed photographs.
+• The Flickr gives you a way to search for Creative Commons licensed photographs.

 Seattle University Services